esciencecenter-digital-skills/python-intermediate-development-tno/episodes/41-code-review.md

   know a better way.
-- If a conversation is taking place on a review and has not been resolved by a single back-and-forth exchange, then schedule a conversation to discuss instead (and record the outcome of the discussion in the PR's comments).
+- If a conversation is taking place on a review and has not been resolved by a single back-and-forth exchange, then schedule a conversation to discuss instead (and record the outcome of the discussion in the MR's comments).

 ## Defining a Review Process For Your Team